capysquash/pgsquash-engine/docs/user docs/environment-variables.md

 api-server
 ```

-⚠️ **Security:** Use a strong random secret—this prevents attackers from triggering fake PR analysis.
+⚠️ **Security:** Use a strong random secret - this prevents attackers from triggering fake PR analysis.

 **Setup:** Set the same secret in: